Protection plans and means-tested benefits

 If the individual had placed the protection plan under a discretionary trust any payout, on death, would be paid to the trustees.
 The trustees can then decide who is entitled to any money, how much they are entitled to and when they receive it.
 A beneficiary is only entitled to the money once the trustees decide to pay them.

-Having this flexibility can help in a situation where a beneficiary is receiving means tested benefits.
-The trustees can decide to only distribute a certain amount of capital to make sure the beneficiary remains below the threshold for means tested benefits can could even delay giving them money.
+Having this flexibility can help in a situation where a beneficiary is receiving means-tested benefits.
+The trustees can decide to only distribute a certain amount of capital to make sure the beneficiary remains below the threshold for means-tested benefits and could even delay giving them money.

 Disclaimer